The Philosopher and Their Politics -- Insights For Public Figures in Philosophy

 Final Words

-So in this age shortened attention spans and merciless judgement, the path of the public philosopher becomes a minefield that requires careful planning between preserving truthfulness and avoiding the shame of doing just that.
+So in this age of shortened attention spans and merciless judgement, the path of the public philosopher becomes a minefield that requires careful planning between preserving truthfulness and avoiding the shame of doing just that.

 But it is precisely here, in this unforgiving terrain, that our words hold the most power.
 For the act of public philosophership requires not one but two strengths: The first is the strength of being a philosopher and the trials it features.
 The second is to dare sounding one's voice and become a component in the larger context that is public discourse.